 The principal distribution characteristics of the Offered Certificates have been designed so that the Certificates amortize based on the collections of principal payments on the applicable Mortgage Loans.
-See "Description of the Certificates - Principal - Allocation of Principal Remittance Amount".
+See "Description of the Certificates - Distributions".
 Investors should make their own determination as to the effect of these features on the Offered Certificates.